julien-nc/gpxpod/docs/admin.md

 cd /path/to/owncloud/apps
 tar xvf gpxpod-x.x.x.tar.gz
 ```
+## Setup

+You must set a custom API key in the global (or per user) settings, for at least MapTiler.
+The default key as shipped will not work.

 ## Integration in "Files" app (optional, tested with ownCloud 10, Nextcloud 11 and 12)